makama-md/PythonStarter/README.md

 # PythonStarter
-This repo is for in-house python tutorials
+This repo is for in-house python tutorials for NCAIR interns